denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/05-archive.md

 7. What ideals does this community profess?
 What is its mission statement?

-8. Who decides what is included and what is included in this archive?
+8. Who decides what is included and what is excluded in this archive?
 What kind of a social, legal entity is it (corporate, non-profit, etc)?
 How are decisions made?
 How do they raise funds?
 Who allocates the budget?